- Director of Student and Academic Services

 Dr Mackintosh has wide experience in the area of quality assurance and enhancement of teaching and learning and participates actively in a number of QAA and Universities Scotland committees in this area.

 The Directorate of Academic Affairs draws together the Registry and the Centre for Learning & Teaching.
 It also provides administrative support to the University’s Curriculum Reform Project.
 Furthermore, it provides a focus on work on the student experience including co-ordination in regard to student induction and retention.

-- Director of Estates
+- Director of Estates and Facilities